 Sometimes when we’re in the thick of it, we can’t see the way out.
 We just see the next obstacle, the next bump or bolder in our path.
 This is especially when we need to stop and take a step back.

-Here are four things you can do when you find yourself completely frustrated at work and needing a bit of a boost:
+Here are four things you can do when you find yourself completely frustrated at work and need a bit of a boost:

 - Breath – sit up straight, close your eyes and breathe deeply for 3-4 breaths.